Care Certificate 7.3a Answers

 Care Worker Answer:

 “Ensuring your safety at home is very important.
 There are several strategies we can use.
 We could install grab bars in your bathroom and along staircases, ensure proper lighting in all rooms, and remove any trip hazards like loose rugs or clutter.
 You might also consider a personal alarm system that lets you call for help if you fall or feel unwell.
-Additionally, we can look into regular visits from a home care worker to assist with daily activities.
+Also, we can look into regular visits from a home care worker to assist with daily activities.
 Let’s go through these options together, and we can make a plan that suits your needs best.”

 These examples illustrate how a care worker can help individuals understand their options, ask questions, and make choices that align with their preferences and circumstances.
 Using clear, supportive, and informative communication is key to empowering individuals in their decision-making process.